Inside-Out Planet Formation. VIII. Onset of Planet Formation and the Transition Disk Phase: Physical Model

 Given the dependence of $M_{p,1}$ with accretion rate, the instantaneous formation times occupy a relatively narrow range, independent of the adopted pebble size distribution.
 For $f_{p,{\rm boost}}=1$, $t_{\rm form,1}\sim 1-3\:$Myr.
 For $f_{p,{\rm boost}}=10$, the formation times are reduced to $\sim0.1-1\:$Myr.

-Finally, given the adopted disk evolutionary timescale, i.e., accretion rate declining by a factor of 10 every 1~Myr, and the particular values of $M_{p,1}$, there is some evolution in the accretion rate and thus $r_{\rm DZIB}$ and $M_{p,1}$ during the time when most of the planetary mass is being gathered.
+With an accretion rate that declines by an order of magnitude per Myr, both $r_{\rm DZIB}$ and the gap-opening mass $M_{p,1}$ evolve during the interval over which the planet accumulates most of its mass.
 Figure~\ref{fig:build_time} indicates (solid circles for $f_{p,{\rm boost}}=1$; open circles for $f_{p,{\rm boost}}=10$) the locations along the evolutionary tracks when the time integrated trapped pebble mass equals the required planetary gap opening mass at the current DZIB location.

 Figure~\ref{fig:tform}a shows the time evolution of flux of DZIB-trapped pebbles and times of formation of the Vulcan planets.
 Note, $t=0$ is defined here as the point in the disk evolution when the accretion rate is $10^{-6}\:M_\odot\:{\rm yr}^{-1}$.
 Figure~\ref{fig:tform}b shows the mass versus semi-major axis, i.e., DZIB location at time of gap opening, for the Vulcan planets.
 For example, for $a_{p,{\rm peak}}=0.5$~mm and $f_{p,{\rm boost}}=1$, the Vulcan planet forms with about $3M_\oplus$ at a location of about $0.2\:$au.
 Setting $f_{p,{\rm boost}}=10$ causes this planet to form with $\sim10M_\oplus$ at about 0.5~au.
 Larger values of $a_{p,{\rm peak}}$ lead to more massive Vulcan planets at semi-major axes $\gtrsim1\:$au.